frankk00/chrisw/README.rst

 License
 =======

-Chrisw is going to be distributed under GPL license or MIT license.
-I've not decided it yet.
+Chrisw is distributed under CPAL(see http://www.opensource.org/licenses/cpal_1.0) license.

 About
 =====